 - Resources: Funding for reusable materials, educational materials, and promotional campaigns.
 Seek potential funding sources such as grants, donations, or partnerships with environmentally conscious organizations.

-- Potential Challenges: Resistance to change, financial constraints, or logistical issues in implementing reusable materials.
+- Possible Challenges: Resistance to change, financial constraints, or logistical issues in implementing reusable materials.
 Develop contingency plans to address these challenges, such as offering incentives for adopting sustainable practices or seeking alternative funding sources.

 - Monitoring and Evaluation: Performance indicators such as the amount of plastic waste reduced, the number of reusable materials distributed, and the level of student and staff engagement.
 Regularly collect data and conduct assessments to measure the program’s impact and identify areas for improvement.